abc579/jubilant-happiness/README.md

 This is a small C chat application that uses sockets to communicate between the server and its clients.

+I have no experience with C whatsoever so please take this code with a grain of salt.

 # Features

 - Multiple clients.